 Step 3.
 Plan out snowflake design.

-Once you get the main structure of the snowflake built, it works best to layout the rest of the detail so you have a plan in place.
+Once you get the main structure of the craft stick snowflake built, it works best to layout the rest of the detail so you have a plan in place.

-After you lay it out, you just glue the detail sticks on with the hot glue.
+After you lay it out, you just glue the smaller craft sticks on with the hot glue for your snowflake details.

-I love the fun and festive touch they add to our dining room… also there’s a sneak peek at our farmhouse winter tablescape.
+I love the fun and festive touch the cute popsicle stick snowflakes add to our dining room… also there’s a sneak peek at our farmhouse winter tablescape.